GoogleChrome/chromium-dashboard/README.md

 [`settings.py`](https://github.com/GoogleChrome/chromium-dashboard/blob/master/settings.py) contains a list of globals for debugging and running the site locally.

-`VULCANIZE` - `False` will run the site without vulcanizing the Polymer elements.
+`VULCANIZE` - `False`, will run the site without vulcanizing the Polymer elements.

+`SEND_EMAIL` - `False` will turn off email notifications to feature owners.

+`SEND_PUSH_NOTIFICATIONS` - `False` will turn off sending push notifications for all users.

 ### Deploying